czyzby/gdx-lml/lml-vis/README.md

 - Macro marker was changed from `@` to `:`.
 While it required to switch a single character in the actual source code, this is actually a major update.
 This change breaks all LML templates that used any macro tags. `@` was a poor choice in the first place: it can be confused with the i18n bundle marker (also `@`) and is not a valid XML character.
 Since `DTD` supported was added, invalid macro sign was no longer an option.
 Quick conversion tip: replace `<@` and `</@` with `<:` and `</:` in all `*.lml` files.
 - Removed `/*` alias for comment macro.
 Since `DTD` creator was added to LML, now it is possible to create templates that are somewhat-valid `XML` files. `/*` was the only default tag that used forbidden `XML` characters.
+- This version brought a lot of syntax additions to make LML more XML-friendly.
+Thanks to the new named macro attributes, LML templates can now be valid XML without sacrificing the utility that macros bring.
+Make sure to go through `gdx-lml` changes for more info.
+- `progressBar` and `slider` tags, previously completely non-parental, can parse text between their tags - provided that it's a valid float.
+The parsed number will be set their initial value.
+Note that it's *not* a simple `value` attribute alias: `value` attribute is parsed *before* the actor is created, so it cannot trigger any registered change listeners.
+On the other hand, data between tags is parsed *after* actor is created (and has processed its attributes), so it *can* trigger the listeners.

 1.4 -> 1.5